yywang122/Monodepth2-in-Medical-Data/README.md

-# Monodepth2 in own data
+# Monodepth2 in Medical data
 You can read this paper to understand the technical details.
 However, I am applying this technology to medical data to obtain depth estimation .
 > **Digging into Self-Supervised Monocular Depth Prediction**
 >